Skip to main content

-Harissa History: North African Chili Paste, Tunisia, and the Maghreb
+Harissa History: Tunisia, Chili Peppers, and the Paste That Traveled the Maghreb

-The North African chili paste that fused New World peppers with Mediterranean spice culture
+The Tunisian chili paste that fused New World peppers with Maghrebi spice, oil, garlic, and migration

 📍 North Africa📅 Early modern era8 min read